strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Add the next and prev quiz fields
+* Add a third question
+* Handle the last question case
 * Add readme.md
 * Put the carbon image as the social image in the show page